Jaylenh47-stack/accounting-ledger/README.md

 All options in the menus perform in the way you would naturally think according to their title.
 An interesting piece of code is the previousYear() method because of how it handles the case for if the current month is January.
 ![image alt](https://github.com/Jaylenh47-stack/accounting-ledger/blob/60b87ac425aaf1aa90ec5d133ccf4877dd71b472/previousMonthMethod.PNG)

+# Installation
+This application can be run on any computer with Intellij and JDK23 or later

+#Contributions
+Much of the code for this was inspired by my instructor Matt's github <https://github.com/orgs/YearUpFall25-S6/repositories>.
+Some additional learnings and sample data came from <https://claude.ai/new>, <https://www.w3schools.com/java> and my wonderful Year Up United classmates.